stefanofoti/musa/docs/Design.md

 The ambition of MuSa is precisely to relate these two aspects, the technological and interactive part with the on-site tour.

-The purpose of museums has shifted from merely providing static information of collections to providing personalized services to various visitors worldwide, in a way suiting visitors’ personal characteristics, goals, tasks and behaviours.
+The purpose of museums has shifted from merely providing static information of collections to providing personalized services to various visitors worldwide, in a way suiting visitors’ personal characteristics, goals, tasks and behaviors.
 Personalization enables changing “the museum monologue” into “a user-centered information dialog” between the museum and its visitors (Bowen and Filippini-Fantoni 2004).
 This interactive dialogue occurs not only in the real museum but also in the “virtual museum” (Schweibenz 1998) on the museum Web site.
 Museums are increasingly experimenting with and implementing more personalized and interactive services on their own Web sites.
 Visitors spend time on the museum Web sites, e.g. to discover interesting artworks, prepare a museum tour, or learn related knowledge about artworks.
 This brings a challenge for museums to provide a personalized and extended museum experience for visitors in an immersive museum environment, which includes both the virtual museum (online) and the real museum (on-site).
 [1].

 ## About the interaction with artworks
 *Engaging visitors with the right information at the right time and with the most effective type of interaction during their museum experience is one of the crucial issues curators are keen to invest effort in to make visits enjoyable, memorable, and instructive for their varied audience* [2].